tardate/LittleArduinoProjects/README.md

 # 410 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [HomopolarJouleThiefBlinky](./Kinetics/HomopolarJouleThiefBlinky) - a totally Rube-Goldberg mechanism for blinking an LED with a AAA battery.
+> Latest addition:sparkles: [HomopolarJouleThiefBlinky](./Kinetics/HomopolarJouleThiefBlinky) - a totally Rube-Goldberg contraption for blinking an LED with a AAA battery, homopolar motor and joule thief mechanisms.

 Just my collection of electronics projects, many involving an Arduino in one way or another.